Joomla: General

 The Joomla project manages its activities (e.g. trademarking, licensing, marketing, software development, documentation, media releases, etc.) through dedicated teams under the umbrella of Open Source Matters, Inc. Membership of these teams is voluntary but admission is tightly controlled.
-Only approved team members are allowed to elect team leaders and the members of OSM Board.
+Only approved team members are allowed to elect team leaders and the members of the OSM Board.

 In a broad sense, the Joomla project is aligned with WordPress, Drupal and Typo3 to address their concerns with the EU Cyber Resilience Act.

 Conferences

 J and Beyond was an annual conference primarily catering to Joomla developers and site integrators.
 Hosted in Europe typically around May, it served as a key gathering for professionals involved in Joomla-related projects.
 The 2024 conference was cancelled owing to poor ticket sales.

 A number of independently managed local communities of Joomla users and developers exist around the world—referred to as Joomla User Groups [JUGs]—to share news, assist people with problems and organise events.
 Some of these groups obtain financial support and sponsorship from OSM to conduct events known as JoomlaDays.